canonical/launchpad-manual/user/reference/bugs/bug-expiry.rst

 that is reported against a project we're involved with, there are just some bugs that never get looked at.

-Rather than allowing stale bugs to clutter your project's bugs list, Launchpad offers you a pragmatic way of dealing with moribund bugs:
-`old, unattended <Bugs/Expiry#definition>`__ bugs that have the ``Incomplete`` status are expired.
+Rather than allowing stale bugs to clutter your project's bugs list, Launchpad offers you a pragmatic way of dealing with moribund bugs: :ref:`old, unattended <old-unattended-and-incomplete>` bugs that have the ``Incomplete`` status are expired.

 This gives you three benefits: